MILVLG/anetqa-code/hcrn/README.md

 # HCRN

-Find the code and set-up instructions on the [HCRN Github](https://github.com/thaolmk54/hcrn-videoqa)
+The HCRN implementation is derived from the [official repo](https://github.com/thaolmk54/hcrn-videoqa) and adapt to ANetQA

 ## Install Dependencies